edipurwanto1988/bazaarjakarta-laravel/test-connection.md

-# Test Koneksi GitHub
+# Test Connection File

-File ini dibuat untuk menguji koneksi GitHub dengan username: edipurwanto1988
+This file is created to test the Git connection and push functionality.

-Tanggal: 2025-10-22
+Date: 2025-10-22
-Waktu: 07:27 UTC
+Time: 10:31 UTC

-Jika file ini muncul di repository GitHub, berarti koneksi berhasil!
+User: Testing Git Connection